 Comfort Stride is about helping you keep your feet healthy and pain-free.
-Chiropodist, Stephen Chu, and his team offer a wide range of services to help you deal with problems, injuries, deformities and issues stemming from arthritis, diabetes or any other systemic illnesses that cause problems with your feet.
+Our Chiropodists offer a wide range of services to help you deal with problems, injuries, deformities and issues stemming from arthritis, diabetes or any other systemic illnesses that cause problems with your feet.
 Here’s a quick overview of the problems we can address and the services we provide.

 Please note: services are not covered under OHIP.
 Ontario Works and Ontario Disability Support Program recipients may be eligible for custom orthotics and/or corrective foot wear.
 Covered by Veteran’s Affairs Canada and Non-Insured Health Board.